 She is also a conceptual photographer who produces photos and photo-text work, both solo and in collaboration with colleagues and friends.
 She has published essays and photo-stories involving her photography.
 Her images have been chosen as the cover art for books by Cuban American writer Cristina García and the poet Glenn Sheldon and for books by academic scholars.
 As Camera Query (solo and in collaboration with others) and as SPIR: Conceptual Photography (with Jill H. Casid), she has shown in the Carrack Gallery, the Pleiades Gallery, and Golden Belt Art Studios in Durham, 523 East Franklin Street in Chapel Hill, the Orange County Historical Museum in Hillsborough, and the Joyner Library at East Carolina University in Greenville, North Carolina; Salisbury University Art Gallery in Salisbury, Maryland; the Institute of Contemporary Art in Boston; the Watershed Media Centre in Bristol, England; Pulse Art Gallery in New York City; the Center for Exploratory and Perceptual Art (CEPA Gallery) in Buffalo, New York; and El Progreso Gallery in Madrid, Spain.
 She has worked most notably with co-authors and co-producers, Jill H. Casid and Carisa R. Showden on combinations of text and image.
 She has collaborated as music composer with visual artist and lyricist Janet Cooling.
 Most recently, she has been composing original music and lyrics of her own as well as working on her own photo & text stories.

-María J. Durán is a PhD Candidate in the Department of English and Comparative Literature and Graduate Research Assistant for the Latina/o Studies Program at UNC-Chapel Hill.
-She studies 20th century-contemporary Latina/o Literature with a focus on drama and performance.
-Her dissertation examines death and injury as potentially productive sites of social protest.
-Her project engages various ways of understanding death in the public sphere and the potential of pain as a basis from which to organize a multivalent Chicano/a and transnational Latino/a community.
-She has presented her academic work at Latina/o and literature conferences and has presented on panels about diversity and Latina/o education success.
-Durán has served as a guest blogger for UNC’s Institute for the Study of the Americas, and she has a forthcoming peer-reviewed article in the leading Chicana/o Studies Journal, Aztlán.
-She teaches ENGL 105 and other literature sections, including ENGL 129: Literature and Cultural Diversity.
-She will teach WMST 233: Latina Literature in Spring 2017.
+María J. Durán is a PhD Candidate in the Department of English and Comparative Literature and Research Assistant for the Latina/o Studies Program at UNC-Chapel Hill.
+She studies 20th century-contemporary Latinx Literature with a focus on drama and performance.
+Her dissertation examines portrayals of the body in pain in Latinx literature and the ways in which it can give birth to or elevate political consciousness to incite resistance and social protest in Latinx communities.
+Durán was selected as an Hispanic Scholar Fund recipient for the 2016-2017 academic year.
+As a theatre artist, Durán recently co-directed a sold-out production of Lin-Manuel Miranda’s In the Heights (Spring 2017), staged at The ArtsCenter in Carrboro, NC.
+This past summer, she shared her theatre work at the National Association of Latino Arts and Cultures (NALAC) Regional Arts Training in Charlotte, NC.
+Durán has served as a guest blogger for UNC’s Institute for the Study of the Americas (ISA), and she has published in the leading Chicana/o Studies Journal, Aztlán.
+She teaches ENGL 105 and other literature sections, including ENGL 129: Literature and Cultural Diversity and WMST 233: Intro to Latina Literature.
+She will teach ENGL 364: Intro to Latinx Studies in Fall 2017.